moodysalem/moodysalem.github.io/_posts/2020-01-12-earning_6_percent_interest_with_dai_savings_rate.markdown

 ### Ethereum wallet risks

-If you lose access to your Ethereum wallet, you may suffer permanent loss of funds in that wallet.
+If you lose access to your Ethereum wallet, you permanently lose access to funds in that wallet.
 I highly recommend the Argent app because of its guardian feature.
+Read more about that [here](https://www.argent.xyz/security/).
-You can delegate other Argent users as Guardians, or delegate Argent as your guardian by providing your phone number and e-mail address.
+TLDR: You can delegate other Argent users as Guardians, or delegate Argent as your guardian by providing your phone number and e-mail address.
 This allows Argent to help you recover your wallet in the case where you lose or restore your phone.
-Make sure you set up Guardians before you deposit any funds!
+Make sure you set up Guardians before you deposit any funds into your Argent wallet!

 ## Step 5: Withdraw DAI to your Ethereum wallet